soderlind/delicious-tagroll-shortcode/readme.txt

 The delicious tagroll for WordPress plugin adds a new shortcode to WordPress, the `[delicious_tagroll]` shortcode

-See the plugin home page
+For more information, please see the plugin home page

 == Installation ==